KOLANICH-libs/PHP-Backuper/Readme.md

 PHP Backuper	{#mainpage}
 ===
-This is a framework which will help you making (incremental) backups of your site and save it in remote or local locations, such as different cloud storages, FTP servers, e-mail, file sharing services, etc...
+This is a framework which will help you making (incremental) backups of your site, pack them to archive (every format that PHAR supports) and save it into remote or local locations, such as different cloud storages, FTP servers, e-mail, file sharing services, etc...
 Extremely useful for daily backup
 The framework is written in pure php an can be used on free hostings with supported PHP version ( 5.4+) and was designed as extensible.
 Feel free to fork and modify it.